-Report: Russian doping scandal 'was an institutional conspiracy,' official says
+Report: Russian doping scandal 'institutional conspiracy'

 Fifteen Russian medal-winning athletes from London 2012 were also found to have been involved in doping.

 Russia won 72 medals at the 2012 London Games, 21 of which were gold.
-The country won 33 medals at 2014 Sochi Games, 13 of which were gold.
+The country won 33 medals at the 2014 Sochi Games, 13 of which were gold.

 'Clean image'